EMP White LogoErin Morrison Photography Logo

 Greenbrier

-Just six miles east of Gatlinburg, Greenbrier is one of the great off-beaten path areas of The Great Smoky Mountains.
+Just six miles east of Gatlinburg, Greenbrier is one of the great off-beaten path areas of the Great Smoky Mountains.
 Which makes it the perfect intimate wedding spot at Greenbrier #1 and Greenbrier #2.
 The gravel Greenbrier Road runs along the river and ends at the Porters Creek trailhead.
 Boasting wildflowers in the Spring and Ramsay Cascades waterfall, it’s the hidden gem of locations.

 Foothills Parkway